 Whether it is in Round Rock, Hutto, Pflugerville, Cedar Park, Georgetown, Leander, and surrounding cities, how do you keep your small business or organization secure?

-If you own and operate a small business in Round Rock, lowering costs is an important part of keeping your company in the black.
+If you own and operate a small business in Round Rock and surrounding cities, lowering costs is an important part of keeping your company in the black.
 Cutting costs on your IT budget could inadvertently compromise your company’s security.

 Even though small businesses may not have all of the resources that large corporations do, they are still just as vulnerable to the same security threats.
 Here are some ways to help keep your small business secure: